Best of Many in Both Worlds: Online Resource Allocation with Predictions under Unknown Arrival Model: Algorithm and Proof of Main Result

 In this section, we first present two algorithms that utilize the prediction in an optimal way for the two arrival models respectively.
-Then we will combine these two algorithms to a single algorithm that is oblivious to both the prediction quality and the arrival model, which completely solves the Online Resource Allocation with Prediction.
+Then we combine these two algorithms to a single algorithm that is oblivious to both the prediction quality and the arrival model, which completely solves the Online Resource Allocation with Prediction.

-All of our algorithms utilize mirror descent.
-With prediction $\hat{\mu}$, a natural initialization of the dual variable is to set $\mu_1=\hat{\mu}$, i.e., we start by assuming the prediction is accurate.
-Then, we use adaptive step sizes $\eta_t$ in mirror descent steps depending on the arrival model and the prediction's behavior.
+Our algorithms for each arrival model utilize mirror descent, which take an initial dual variable, a step-size, and a reference function\footnote{For completeness, in Appendix \ref{Appendix A.2.5} we state the standard assumptions on choosing the reference function $h(\cdot)$ for mirror descent algorithms \citep{beck2003mirror,bubeck2015convex,lu2018relatively,lu2019relative}.} as inputs.
+At each time period $t$, the algorithms take the action induced by the current dual variable $\mu_t$, and performs a first-order update on the dual variable.
+With prediction $\hat{\mu}$, a natural initialization of the dual variable is to set $\mu_1=\hat{\mu}$, i.e., the algorithms start by assuming the prediction is accurate.
+Then, the algorithms use adaptive step sizes $\eta_t$ in mirror descent steps depending on the arrival model and the prediction's behavior.